crp382/outdoor-enthusiasts-social-network/README.md

 # outdoor-enthusiasts-social-network
-Social Network for people who love to travel and share their experiences This social networ is hosted locally using XAMPP
+Social Network for people who love to travel and share their experiences This social network is hosted locally using XAMPP
 This website is created using HTML5, CSS#, JavaScript, PHP and MySQL.